This matar paneer or mutter paneer is an ode to the fantastic vegetarian cooking of India and is loaded with bold flavours and plenty of heat.

 What is Paneer?

-In fact, I have only started to cook with it again after a long hiatus after finding a way to make it at home.
+I have only started to cook with it again after a long break after finding a way to make it at home.

 Yes, you can make this simple cheese at home.
 I stumbled upon this Instant Pot Paneer recipe and it has blown my wee mind.